O-X-L/ansible-opnsense/docs/source/general/service.rst

 Info
 ****

-This module can interact with a specified service running on the OPNSense system.
+This module can interact with a specified service running on the OPNsense system.

 Definition
 **********